 Quantitative Factor – This is the pace a student must achieve in order to complete their degree within the maximum timeframe.

-C. Students not making satisfactory academic progress may appeal their status by completing the SAP Appeal Form which will be mailed to them.
 Students who appeal and can mathematically meet the minimum GPA and/or pace requirements will be placed on a Financial Aid Probation semester and will be eligible for one additional semester of aid.
 Students on Financial Aid Probation will be reevaluated at the end of the following semester.
 Students who still fail to meet the minimum GPA and/or pace requirements will lose additional aid eligibility until they meet the GPA and pace requirements.
-Students are allowed only one appeal.

 Students who appeal and cannot mathematically meet the qualitative and quantitative standards in one semester will either be placed on an academic plan by the Assistant Vice President for Enrollment and Student Services or will have their appeal denied.